- What is a dynamic pricing algorithm?

 Algorithmic pricing is a process of setting optimal prices using the power of machine learning and artificial intelligence to maximize revenue, increase profit or gain other business goals set by retailers.
 Algorithmic pricing is one of the most powerful means of getting a competitive advantage.

-In this article, we’ve compiled everything you need to know about the benefits, models, and practical implementation of dynamic pricing algorithms.
+In this article, we’ve compiled everything you need to know about the benefits, models, and practical implementation of dynamic pricing model machine learning.
 An ongoing technological shift revolutionizing the retail industry proves that there’s always room for further improvement of pricing policy.
 The guide will be useful for all retailers regardless of their position on the journey to optimal pricing.
-Let’s start!
+Let's deepdive to specifics of demand-based approach and a role of price elasticity.

 The roots of traditional pricing approaches trace back to the 1980s.
 At that time, retailers started to hire consultancy agencies to somehow systematize their pricing policy.
 These early attempts to manage pricing strategically were reliant on a manual calculations of price based on human-centric analysis of the cost, demand, and supply.
 As a result, the two basic and most common approaches to pricing appeared: